 Low-rise leafy estate located next to beautiful Brockwell Park noted for its innovative design, incorporating pioneering architectural elements and echoing the natural topography.

 Year Built: 1967–78

 This South London low-rise estate is a real grower.
-First impressions aren’t overwhelmingly positive (it has fallen into slight disrepair in parts) but on closer inspection there are numerous features which lift this far above the average South London estate.
+While the estate had fallen into slight disrepair in parts, there are numerous features which served to make this South London estate stand out.